First of all, October was a record-breaking month for downloads! Thanks for listening.

 5. A woman once married the Eiffel Tower

-In episode 34, How to NOT be an American in Paris, Corey’s Story was about an American woman who married the Eiffel Tower.
+In episode 34, How to NOT be an American in Paris, we finished with a story about an American woman who married the Eiffel Tower.
 Her name is Erika Eiffel.
 Weird, huh?
 She is one of very few people in the world practicing Objectum Sexuality, and even has a tattoo of the Tower on her chest.
-Listen to the chat with Corey at the end of this episode, and see Erika smooching what she considers to be her wife in the tweet beneath it.
+Listen to the chat at the end of this episode, and see Erika smooching what she considers to be her wife in the tweet beneath it.